Reading Time: 2 minutes

-Depending on the patient’s condition, additional medical equipment and drugs can also be carried to ensure the highest standard of medical care during the flight.
+Depending on the patient's condition, additional medical equipment and drugs can also be carried, ensuring the highest standard of medical care is maintained during the flight.

-The patient will be transferred to and from the scheduled airliner in a specifically equipped ambulance, and will board and disembark the plane on a stretcher directly from and to the ambulance.
+The patient will be transferred to and from the scheduled airliner in a specially equipped ambulance.
+The patient will board and disembark the plane on a stretcher directly to and from the ambulance.

-If you would like to know more about how we organise commercial airline repatriation, please see our list of FAQs.
+If you would like to know more about how we organise commercial airline repatriation, please see our FAQ list.